 Islay (pronounced ‘eye-luh’) is a magical island where the majority of its population are involved in whisky production.
 Famous for fiery, heavily peated whiskies.

-This region, which also takes in the islands, has a huge diversity of flavours and characters.
+This region, which also takes in the Islands, has a huge diversity of flavours and characters.
 From lighter whiskies all the way through salty coastal malts, the Highlands offers a Scotch for all palates.

-Whisky Cask Investment Guide
+Scotch Whisky Cask Investment Guide

 Within this complimentary guide, you’ll learn: